orangeduck/QuaternionAverage/README.md

 # Installation

 This demo uses [raylib](https://www.raylib.com/) and [raygui](https://github.com/raysan5/raygui) so you will need to first install those.
-Once installed, the demo itself is a pretty straight forward to make - just compile `ranges.cpp`.
+Once installed, the demo itself is a pretty straight forward to make - just compile `average.cpp`.

 I've included a basic `Makefile` which you can use if you are using raylib on Windows.
 You may need to edit the paths in the `Makefile` but assuming default installation locations you can just run `Make`.